aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/slicercache/_index.md

 [SlicerCacheCrossFilterType](../slicercachecrossfiltertype/)

+**Remarks**

+NOTE: This member is now obsolete.
+Instead, please use [Slicer.ShowTypeOfItemsWithNoData](../slicer.showtypeofitemswithnodata/) property.
+This property will be removed 12 months later since January 2026.
+Aspose apologizes for any inconvenience you may have experienced.

 ### setCrossFilterType(SlicerCacheCrossFilterType) {#setCrossFilterType-slicercachecrossfiltertype-}

 <b>@deprecated.</b> Please use the 'crossFilterType' property instead.
-Returns or sets whether a slicer is participating in cross filtering with other slicers that share the same slicer cache, and how cross filtering is displayed.
-Read/write
+Indicates how to show items with no data of slicer.

 ```javascript
 setCrossFilterType(value: SlicerCacheCrossFilterType) : void;